Haris-DS/Haris/README.md

 - 👋 Hi, I’m @Harry141
 - 👀 I’m interested in Python, Automation, Data Science and Machine learning
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Data Science and Machine Learning
 - 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me harishabib2@gmail.com